 19. Trying Trulia

-With over 35 search filters, Trulia is another apartment search site that is worth checking out, especially if you’re a pet owner.
+With dozens of search filters, Trulia is another apartment search site that is worth checking out, especially if you’re a pet owner.
 The site highlights whether or not a rental is pet-friendly right on the listing’s thumbnail.

 20. Considering a Job that Comes with Housing